lukas8219/gcsv/README.md

+This a CLI for personal use to manage my Google Sheets.
+Written in GO using Cobra CLI

 # Objectives
 - [X] Create a Command to Authenticate in the Application
 - [X] Create a Command to List All the Content from a Sheet
 - [X] Create a Command to Add a Sheet to Favorites